Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

 I want to implement the first idea down below, among others.
 However, in order for it to fully work, I need to have the api/v1/concoctions/:id route working.

 So, here's the intended order of operations (subject to change):
-1. Wireframe the app on Figma
+1. Wireframe the app on Figma (Update: DONE!)

-2. Based on that, translate that into HTML and CSS
+2. Based on that, translate that into HTML and CSS (Update: DONE!)
   * Some of the page elements will need to be inside of containers and/or wrappers
   * I ought to make use of CSS Grid
   * https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Box_Alignment_in_CSS_Grid_Layout